 For example, countries in Asia place a large focus on financially supporting family members.
 In India and Malaysia, saving for a child’s wedding is a top priority.
 In Europe, employees face a cost of living crisis.
 In Argentina and Turkey, hyperinflation is top of mind.
 A truly localized financial wellbeing program will be adapted to each of these cultural nuances.

 Consider that other essential parts of an employee’s financial life and benefits package should also be localized.
 For example, employees in India receive complex home and child incentives, and health plans often include parents/in-laws and other provisions.
 These nuances should be closely considered when reviewing a global financial wellbeing program for its localized offerings.

-Practice 4: Global customer success support
+Global customer success support

 As an employer, it takes considerable effort to implement a global benefit.
 That’s why global customer success support is essential for HR and benefits teams who are implementing, launching, and driving engagement with their global financial wellbeing programs.